-Prerequisites: Career Early Childhood Education AAS degree; Illinois Certification Testing System Basic Skills Test.
+Prerequisites: Career Early Childhood Education

+AAS Degree

 This course will provide students with advance management experience in an early childhood facility selected by the College to meet Illinois Director Credential requirements.
 The student will work in the facility 300 contact hours (20 hrs. per wk).
-This experience will primarily involve job shadowing a seasoned program administrator, interviewing performing tasks assigned by the administrator/site supervisor; as well as completing projects assigned by the College instructor.
+This experience will primarily involve job shadowing a seasoned program administrator, interviewing, performing tasks assigned by the administrator/site supervisor; as well as completing projects assigned by the College instructor.